WHAT’S IN THIS REVIEW?

 Another notable difference from the norm is that Atlas VPN does not impose any limits on the number of devices connected to one premium account.
 This means it’ll work on all compatible and internet-connected devices.
 Most providers are limited to 5 or 10 simultaneous devices at most, so it’s another plus in terms of making it worth your money.

-It’s a great value proposition that will allow the service to boost user numbers following its release in January 2020.
+It’s a great value proposition and has allowed the service to boost user numbers following its release in January 2020.
 They operate with a simple 30-day money-back guarantee, although you’ll have to contact Apple for purchases made through their App Store.

 Altas VPN can’t be beaten for price, and the free version is ideal if you’re determined not to spend a dime.